maliridho08/Query_Reformulation/Test_Model/README.md

 main for x_
-we have modify the query for this tyoe of reformulation. some word that unlikely to be reformulated is added x_ in front of it. example : siapa nama lengkap soekarno become : siapa nama lengkap x_soekarno
+we have modify the query for this type of reformulation. some word that unlikely to be reformulated is added x_ in front of it. example : siapa nama lengkap soekarno become : siapa nama lengkap x_soekarno